MagTek-PaulDeignan/MagTekDocs/docs/Developer Documentation/D100005000MMSDynaDevicesMasterProgrammer'sManual/Commands/Command_Group_0x10nn/10_1042_Get_Payment_Parameters.md

 - `6A 82` not found
 - `6A 80` invalid query

-## Notes & Gotchas
+## Notes
-- Keep queries narrow; large responses may segment based on transport.
+- Keep queries narrow; large responses may segment by transport.